 The law requires that we provide you with information about the lawful basis on which we process your personal data, and for what purposes.

 Most commonly, we will process your data on the following lawful grounds:

-- Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests. - Where necessary to comply with a legal obligation;
+- Where it is necessary to perform the contract we have entered into with you; - Where it is necessary for the performance of a task in the public interest; - Where it is necessary to comply with a legal obligation; - Where it is necessary for our legitimate interests (or those of a third party) and your interests and fundamental rights do not override those interests.

 We may also use your data, typically in an emergency, where this is necessary to protect your vital interests, or someone else's vital interests.
+In a small number of cases where other lawful bases do not apply, we will process your data on the basis of your consent.